 I announced in May, 2010, the 52 - Week Employee Recognition Plan.
 This is the 24th week.
 The lesson this week is:

-Reward the gate-keepers, the routine makers.
+Reward the routine makers.

 The rage in business books and experts and coaches today is...change.
 Change.
 Innovation.
 Disruption.
 How to handle it, create it, embrace it, live with it.
 Make money from it.
 Survive it.